 The service gets better.

 Systems Administrators are incredibly detailed and meticulous.
 When there is an incident, they respond as they always do and fix the problem as quickly as they can.
-Even though the customers expectations are high, the expectations that Systems Administrators put on themselves are even higher.
-This is what drives these professionals to look at these problems as opportunities to learn and get better.
+While customer expectations are high, the expectations that Systems Administrators put on themselves are even higher.
+This is what drives these professionals to look at problems as opportunities to learn and get better.

 So this week, we’d like to thank all Systems Administrators and everyone else that works behind the scenes.
 You are the ones that enable my mom and all of us to use technology with as little effort as possible.
 Thank you for keeping things running smoothly.

 In honor of SysAdmins week, we’re discounting PagerDuty University for everyone!
-Register by July 28th and get 30% off PagerDuty University courses.
-These courses are designed to provide in-depth training on achieving optimal results with whatever may come your way, from incidents of any size to streamlining and improving the day-to-day.
-Check out the two courses — Owning Incident Response and Improving On-Call Life — and get on your way to resolving incidents effectively and setting yourself and your team up for success.
+Register by July 30 and get 30% off PagerDuty University courses with the code SUMPDU30.
+These courses are designed to provide in-depth training on achieving optimal results with whatever may come your way—from incidents of any size to streamlining and improving the day-to-day—so you can set yourself and your team up for success.